|

 The Hermes: When it comes to seeing a completely intact sunken ship, the Hermes is by far Bermudas most popular wreck dive.
 A 165 foot steel hull buoy tender, it was decided to sink her in 1985.

-The Xing Da: Smuggling was nothing new to the Xing Da.
+The Xing Da: Smuggling was nothing new to Xing Da.
 Going back as far as the Vietnam War, she smuggled everything from contraband to weapons for the North Vietnamese Army.
 This 221-foot pirate ship was sunk in 1997.

 The Lartington: Another Bermuda's famous shipwreck, a 245 foot early vintage steel freighter with a cargo of cotton, she sank in 1879.